gdotgordon/site_word_freq/README.md

 a page read is sent one channel, and is balanced by a response from that page sent to another channel.
 When the count of outstanding requests reaches 0, we are done.
-To use this algorithm in a robust way, especially in the face of user or cloud-container based cancellation of the process required significantly refining the idea to make it bullet-proof.
+To use this algorithm in a robust way, especially in the face of user or cloud-container based cancellation of the process, required significantly refining the idea to make it bullet-proof.

 Two final notes: to make the problem a little more interesting, I added two new requirements: the first is for the crawl to build a histogram of the most commonly occurring words it finds